sarguelles/up_coursework/AY2021S1/EE_298_-_Deep_Learning/20201010_Assignment/README.md

 With CNN, it seems to work well to start off with a small number of filters, and then gradually increase it.
 In this case, the number of filters can be described like this [32, 32, 32, 64, 64, 64, 128, 128, 128].
 Putting in more layers appears to provide better accuracy.
 As a comparison, when using only [32, 32, 32, 64, 64, 64], the highest accuracy that could be achieved was somewhere around 72%.

 However, there is a limit to how many layers can be placed in.
 CIFAR10 is comprised of images with dimensions of 32 x 32, and with each convolutional layer, it is halved.

+For CNN on CIFAR10, it also seems that setting the number of epochs to 30 is a fair number instead of 50.